top of page

 Jessica Bower, IBCLC ( lactation consultant ) & Birth Doula

-When my first baby was born, ten years ago, my husband and I did not have a doula.
+When my first baby was born, eleven years ago, my husband and I did not have a doula.
 While my unmediated birth was ultimately a positive experience, we knew right away that we wanted a doula for our future children.
 We had a doula for the rest of our babies and she made all the difference.
 After experiencing the support of a doula, I knew I wanted to become a doula to support other families.

 Additionally, my first baby and my fourth babies gave me many breastfeeding challenges.
 It was with the support of skilled lactation consultants that I was able to develop a plan to be able to continue to breastfeed.
 I became a lactation consultant because I desire to support moms in the comfort of their own homes as they overcome challenges while feeding their babies.
 It is a joy and honor to get to do what I do and I love building relationships with the families I serve.